 During high-intensity racing and training, low-carb trained athletes can be burning over 800 calories of fat per hour, plus additionally burning carbohydrates.
-With the majority of energy coming from fat oxidation, the amount of carbohydrate needed to be consumed is far less.
+With the majority of energy coming from fat oxidation, the amount of carbohydrate consumption required is far less.